 Portland requires permits for work that affects structure, safety systems, or livable space.
-The building code sets the thresholds, but here's the practical version:
+The city outlines the rules in its Do you need a permit guidance (opens in new tab), but here's the practical version:

 Structural work: Any time you're cutting into, adding to, or modifying load-bearing elements.
 That includes walls, beams, headers, roof framing, and foundation work.
 Even adding a window means creating a new header, so you need a permit.